-Which Electric Vehicle Stock is a Better Buy?
+Which Electric Vehicle Stock Is a Better Buy?
 By StockNews - Up News Info

 © Reuters.
-Workhorse vs. Lordstown Motors: Which Electric Vehicle Stock is a Better Buy?
+Nuvve vs. Blink: Which Electric Vehicle Stock Is a Better Buy?

-Workhorse Group (WKHS) and Lordstown Motors (RIDE) are two electric vehicle (EV) stocks that have experienced significant selloffs in 2021.
-Investors might be considering adding one of these EV stocks to their portfolios at these cheaper prices but which is currently a better buy?.The electric vehicle (EV) industry has been on a wild ride in the past year.
-The Global X Autonomous & Electric Vehicles ETF (DRIV) is up more than 120% in the past year.
-Year-to-date it’s up more than 15%.
+Electric vehicle stocks had an impressive rally in 2020 but have underperformed the broader markets by a considerable margin year to date.
+EV charging stocks Nuvve Holdings (NVVE) and Blink Charging (BLNK) are also trending lower, which, we think, delivers investors an attractive opportunity to accumulate these growth stocks at a lower price.
+Read on.Nuvve Holdings (NVVE) and Blink Charging (BLNK) are two U.S.-based electric vehicle (EV) charging companies.
+Both stocks have underperformed the broader markets in 2021, along with their EV peers.

-However, Workhorse Group (WKHS) and Lordstown Motors (RIDE), two EV players focusing on electric commercial fleets in the U.S., have experienced significant losses YTD.
+While Nuvve stock is down 55% from its record highs, Blink Charging stock has lost 43% in the last few months.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.